rustyhorde/vergen/README.md

 [Documentation](https://docs.rs/vergen)

 ## Generate Build Time Information
-`vergen`, when used in conjunection with cargo [build scripts], will generate environment variables to use with the `env!` macro.
+`vergen`, when used in conjunction with cargo [build scripts], will generate environment variables to use with the `env!` macro.
 Below is a list of the supported variables.